abeyang/after-effects-bootcamp/Extras/Tutorials/3. Your Turn/README.md

 ## Conclusion

-Once your'e done, you'll notice again that your UI will "slide" above the original footage.
+Once you're done, you'll notice again that your UI will "slide" above the original footage.
 Again, let's not worry about that for now -- if there's time after the *next* lesson, we'll tackle that.